 If you’re updating your office design, keep in mind these common (and avoidable) mistakes.

-- Choosing the cheapest option One word: Ikea.
+One word: Ikea.
 Now, we’re not knocking these mainstream furniture brands.
 The problem is, people choose quantity over quality.
-Companies choose the cheapest desk instead of thinking about the needs of the individual using it.
-But, ergonomic furniture encourages more productive employees – and time is money.
+Companies choose the cheapest office furniture instead of thinking about the needs of the individual using it.
+But, ergonomic chairs and furniture encourages more productive employees – and time is money.
 With less frequent repairs needed, you’ll get more from paying a little bit extra upfront.
 It’s okay to look for affordable furniture, but focus on features not price.

 You need a plan, a budget, and a good understanding of your employees.
 Get to know their preferred work modes and adapt your office furniture accordingly.